wilsonmar/wilsonmar.github.io/_posts/2019-01-15-cloud-perftest.md

 ### Sticky vs. Stateless (more scalable and cheaper)

-Apps need to be "stateless" in order to make use of server instances than can disappear at any time, such as AWS EC2 instances purchased according to "spot rates" which fluctuate under an aucton system established by Amazon.
-Such rates are the lowest cost among all ways of charging.
+Apps need to be "stateless" in order to make use of server instances than can disappear at any time, such as AWS EC2 <strong>Spot instances</strong> purchased according to "spot rates" which fluctuate under an aucton system established by Amazon.
+Such rates are usually the lowest cost among all ways of charging.
 Thus, a system can be considered financially defective if it cannot take advantage of the lowest cost instances.
 Such a situation can and should be identified during technical planning stage.
 That is the rationale for considering performance issues early on rather than shortly before production when nothing much can be changed.